cds-snc/talent/_pages/en/Tools/Trello.md

 trans_url: "/trello-fr/"
 ---

-*We use Trello to track research team internal projects.*
+*We use Trello to track talent team internal projects.*

 ### How to find Trello
 - Log into Trello via your CDS Google account.